ministryofjustice/security-guidance/docs/passwords.md

 You don't have to change a password because it is old.
 The reason is that time-expiry of passwords is an [...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date).

-Some current or legacy systems don't allow passwords that follow MoJ guidance.
+Some current or legacy systems don't allow passwords that follow guidance.
 For example, some mobile devices, laptop hard drive encryption tools, or older computers might not be able to support a mix of character types.
-For such systems, choose passwords that are as close as possible to MoJ guidance.
+For such systems, choose passwords that are as close as possible to guidance.

 ## Password managers